-Backing up Klocwork data
+Backing up Validate data

-All data generated during Klocwork project builds, including build information in the MariaDB database and defect data in Lucene, is stored in the projects_root directory.
-The data is changes frequently as users load builds, cite issues, and change settings or configuration.
+All data generated during project builds, including build information in the MariaDB database and defect data in Lucene, is stored in the projects_root directory.
+The data changes frequently as users load builds, cite issues, and change settings or configuration.
 Backing up the projects_root directory ensures that all relevant data can be restored, if needed.
+For information about the default location and other considerations, see Projects_root directory.

 If you have created and deployed custom checkers, back up the <server_install>/plugins directory.